Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 Customers trust reviews from fellow customers more than they trust the business, and a good review can be the single most significant factor that sells your product or service.
 So, the best way to gain more reviews is by asking your customers to provide them after the sale.

-Many business owners prefer sending appreciation emails containing the link to the review site so that customers can access the review platform easily.
+Many business owners prefer to use Google emails containing the link to the review site so that customers can access the review platform easily.
 Another way is to send a text message with the link after completing the transaction.

-We’d suggest looking at the competitors’ GMB pages to see how many reviews they have, and the goal should be to at least match that number.
+We’d suggest looking at the competitors’ GMB pages to see how many reviews they have; the goal should be to match that number.
 But the more reviews, the better the chances of a higher rank for a local search.

 However, only piling on positive reviews is the job half done.
 Why do you ask?
 A recent survey found that 70% of the respondents were likely to opt for a business that responds to their reviews.
 Hence, a simple response of appreciation can go a long way in building trust and brand loyalty for years to come.